TugboatQA/docs/content/starter-configs/tutorials/lagoon.md

 ### Steps

-1. Find and copy for Tugboat SSH key
+1. Find and copy your [Tugboat Repository SSH key](/setting-up-tugboat/select-repo-settings/#set-up-remote-ssh-access)
 2. Add it to your SSH keys in Lagoon

 ### Details